 Even when no one is living there, the grass must be mowed and the appliances must be kept operational.
 This means paying year-round utility bills and probably hiring a lawn service or a property management company to care for the property while they are away.

 In order to defray some of these costs many retirees decide to rent out their senior living properties while they are not using them.
-Homes in tourist destinations such as Florida can be easily rented out for short periods of time to tourists who do not want to stay in a hotel.
+Homes in tourist destinations can be easily rented out for short periods of time to tourists who do not want to stay in a hotel.

 Even homes in non-tourist areas can be rented out in short-term leases to people who want to experience an area for several weeks or who need a place to stay during extended business.